Richard Jones & Myles Davidson, Inviqa

 What’s clear from the examples these publishers and others are setting is that pivoting to paid doesn’t work if you simply try and bolt-on a new revenue model to your digital product.

 These publishers are succeeding because they’re rethinking customer journeys, usability, and how to identify and serve evolving customer needs through their digital products and services.
+They're transforming their skills base and organisational culture to find the right tools, approaches, and environments to drive innovation and create alignment across the organisation.

 As the lines between publishers and retail brands continue to blur, the publishers that are thriving are those that are thinking and acting like ecommerce companies.